m7a/bo-d5man2/README.md

    correctly.
 Thus D5Man 2 uses a thoughtfully crafted subset of Pandoc's Markdown which ensures compatibility with printed and web-based formats and provides reasonably well-readable and easily editable source files.
+ * _Minimality_.
+After a failed attempt to develop a “large” system for the purpose, D5Man 2 stays minimal.
+At the core (Perl and Erlang parts), its source code is less than 1000 lines of code!

 ## Alternatives

+There are countless approaches to do _static blogs_ or _personal wikis_.
+As documentation is often available online, there is less and less need for the functionality provided by _Information and Links_.
+The following lists some alternative softwares to cover individual aspects of D5Man.
+There does not seem to be a comprehensive substitute with all the benefits, though.

 _TODO PROVIDE A LIST OF ALTERNATIVE SOFTWARE WHICH SERVES SIMILAR PURPOSES_